 MALDI-TOF MS analysis

+MALDI-TOF MS analysis was performed based on previously described methods (22).
 Colonies of M. abscessus complex on blood agar were scratched with a needle, and particles on the needle surface were diluted in 50 μL 80% trifluoroacetic acid.
 After incubation for 15 minutes at room temperature, the solution was added to 150 μL distilled water and 200 μL 100% acetonitrile, followed by a centrifugation step (16,200 × g, 2 min).
 One microliter of the cleared supernatant containing the bacterial extract was transferred onto a MALDI target plate (Bruker Daltonik, Germany).
-Dried spots were overlaid with MALDI matrix (10 mg/mL α-cyano-4-hydroxy-cinnamic acid [α-HCCA] in 50% acetonitrile:2.5% trifluoroacetic acid) (Bruker Daltonik, Germany).
-After drying of the matrix, MALDI-TOF MS measurements were performed with a Microflex LT/SH benchtop mass spectrometer (Bruker Daltonik, Germany) equipped with a 60-Hz nitrogen laser.
-Parameter settings (ion source 1 [IS1], 20 kV; IS2, 18.2 kV; lens, 6.85 kV; detector gain, 2854 V; gating, none) had been optimized for the mass range between 2,000 and 20,000 Da.
-Spectra were recorded in the positive linear mode with the maximum laser frequency.
-An external standard (bacterial test standard [BTS]) (Bruker Daltonik, Germany) was used for instrument calibration.
+We overlaid dried spots with MALDI matrix (10 mg/mL α-cyano-4-hydroxy-cinnamic acid [α-HCCA] in 50% acetonitrile:2.5% trifluoroacetic acid) (Bruker Daltonik, Germany).
+After drying of the matrix, we conducted MALDI-TOF MS analysis with a Microflex LT/SH benchtop mass spectrometer (Bruker Daltonik, Germany) equipped with a 60-Hz nitrogen laser.
+We had optimized parameter settings (ion source 1 [IS1], 20 kV; IS2, 18.2 kV; lens, 6.85 kV; detector gain, 2854 V; gating, none) for the mass range between 2,000 and 20,000 Da.
+We achieved spectra in the positive linear mode with the maximum laser frequency.
+An external standard (bacterial test standard [BTS]) (Bruker Daltonik, Germany) was applied for instrument calibration.
 Data evaluation was performed by visually comparing spectra to search for peak shifts using flexAnalysis 3.4 (Bruker Daltonik, Germany).